benjaminrose/ML-SN-Classifier/README.md

                         t_rise_err, C_err] (default: [100, 50, 100, 50, 100])
   --H0 H0               Value of H0 (default: 68.62)
   --OmegaM OMEGAM       Value of OmegaM (default: 0.301)

+ML_globals.py contains the definitions of global constants used throughout the code.
+The code classifies SNe in either binary (Ia or CC) or tertiary (Ia, Ibc, or II) mode, corresponding to the user choice --nclass 2 or --nclass 3, respectively.

+Two formats are supported for the user-supplied input data, which are read in as astropy tables:
+1) text file with a header that labels columns of data,
+2) fitres file (typically output from SNANA).

+ML_globals.py documents the default formats for these files.
+User options are available to change some of these default values (see above).
+The most important definitions are:

+allowed_features: dictionary with list of allowed feature names for each allowed format
+data_defaults: dictionary with information about how classes are labeled for each allowed format
+allowed_templates: dictionary with list of templates used to simulate each class in the data

+The contents of allowed_features and allowed_templates should be self-explanatory.
+The following keys in the data_defaults dictionary describe the labels used for the various classes contained in user-supplied labeled data.
+(These defaults can be changed on the fly).

+alltypes_colname: name of data column containing the labels for the class (type) of each object
+type_values: value (usually integer) given to each labeled class
+type_labels: labels (Ia, Ibc, II, CC) corresponding to each value in type_values

+The information in the following keys is used internally in the code.
+type_colnames: name of column containing labels for different values of nclass (2, 3, -2);
+	       generated on the fly (if possible) if not available in data file
+alltypes_available: True (False), if labels (do not) differentiate between classes of CC SNe

+In general, if your file format/variable names are different from those listed in the above dictionaries, you will need to make changes to ML_globals.py to get the code to run successfully.
+New feature names should be added to the list appropriate to your file format in allowed_features.
+Although it is possible to change the defaults in data_defaults by supplying user options, it will be more convenient to make the appropriate changes to the data_defaults dictionary by modifying the entries for the keys alltypes_colname and type_values to match your labeled data.